Letter From the Chair

 Residents are introduced to five hospitals during their clinical training: Massachusetts Eye and Ear, a dedicated ophthalmology and otolaryngology specialty hospital; Boston Children’s Hospital, the nation’s largest pediatric hospital; and three large tertiary care centers—Massachusetts General Hospital, Brigham and Women’s Hospital, and Beth Israel Deaconess Medical Center.
 This unique opportunity allows our residents to see how care is delivered in a variety of hospital systems, exposing them to many different approaches and niche areas of expertise.

 It’s also worth noting that we are strongly committed to research and scholarship.
 Our location in the city of Boston, often referred to as the “medical epicenter,” places us right in the middle of a large community of innovators in science and medicine, of which our faculty and trainees play a leading role.
 As such, we emphasize the integration of scientific discovery and clinical care to achieve progress in our field.
-Six months of our residency curriculum is dedicated solely to research, but research progress is continuous throughout the residency.
+Twenty weeks of our residency curriculum is dedicated solely to research, but research progress is continuous throughout the program.

 We’re grateful for our relationships with alumni of our training programs.
 Though many are now scattered across the country and the world, we are always excited to hear about how they are advancing in their careers.
 With every graduation, we celebrate our collaborative efforts in training future leaders in the field of otolaryngology and medicine.
 It’s a tradition we’re very proud of.